 ARGUMENTS :

-all_emotesas the category, so you don't need to specify each time which category your desired emote belongs to.- EXAMPLE VALUE:
+all_emotes or valid_emote_categYou can also use all_emotes as the category, so you don't need to specify each time which category your desired emote belongs to.

 -- category : string, emote_name : string, ped : number, coords : vector3, rotation : vector3 TriggerEvent('onex-emotes:client:PlayEmote' , categ, ename, ped, coords, rot)